CMTHS LOCKDOWN DRILL: APRIL 24, 2019

 Also, to help students, faculty, and staff be prepared to respond to a potentially life-threatening situation, Central Montco Technical High School has adopted the Run, Hide, Fight protocol as the official active attacker response.
 Run, Hide, Fight offers three courses of action if confronted with an active attacker, making it easy to recall and act upon in an emergency: run if you can, hide if you can’t, and fight as a last resort.
 The Plymouth Police department is providing additional guidance to our staff on what to do during each step in the process.

-The Plymouth, Norristown, and East Norriton Police Departments will be participating in our Lock Down drill to provide us with guidance and feedback.
+The Plymouth, Norristown, East Norriton, West Norriton, Upper Merion, and Bridgeport Police Departments may be participating in our Lock Down drill to provide us with guidance and feedback.
 Before the drill, teachers will talk to their classes and walk the students through the procedures.
 If you have any questions, please feel free to contact me.

 Dr. Angelia King